IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

 ---
-title: WPF to Angular guide
+title: Structural Directives in Angular
 _description: WPF to Angular guide topics help you switch from WPF to Angular.
 _keywords: WPF, Windows Presentation Foundation, Angular, Ignite UI for Angular
 ---